-- Less favourable treatment because of an employee's association with someone with a protected characteristic. - Less favourable treatment in circumstances where someone is (rightly or wrongly) perceived to have a protected characteristic.
+- Less favourable treatment because of an employee's own protected characteristic; - Less favourable treatment because of an employee's association with someone who has a protected characteristic (associative discrimination) e.g. where they have caring responsibilities to a family member; and - Less favourable treatment in circumstances where someone is (rightly or wrongly) perceived to have a protected characteristic.